 II.B.1.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) II.B.1.a) In addition to the program director, there must be at least one faculty member who is actively involved in the clinical practice of pediatric dermatology. ^(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core) with patient s and Intent: Patients have the right to expect quality, cost-effective care afety at its core.
-The foundation for meeting this expectation is formed ncy and fellowship.
-Faculty members model these goals and continually with patient safety at its core.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
+(Core)

+II.B.2.
+Faculty members must:

+be role models of professionalism; (Core)

+demonstrate commitment to the delivery of safe, equitable,

+Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
 The foundation for meeting this expectation is formed during residency and fellowship.
 Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.

+high-quality, cost-effective, patient-centered care: (Core)

-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.f) pursue faculty development designed to enhance their skills.
+II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills.
 II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Dermatology or American Board of Pathology or the American Osteopathic Board of Dermatology or American Osteopathic Board of Pathology, or possess qualifications judged acceptable to the Review Committee.
+(Core)